digao-dalpiaz/DzNoteEditor/README.md

 After SynEdit already installed, load NoteEditorPackage in Delphi, do a Build and Install.

-> Add sub-path "Lib" to the Library paths at Tool\Options.
+> Add sub-path "Lib" to the Library paths at Tools\Options.

 Supports Delphi XE2..Delphi 10.3 Rio